RazifCode/wabase/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)

 ### WARNING!!
+- TUTORIALS ON YOUTUBE WILL BE TEMPORARILY POSTPONED
 - THE BAILEYS UPDATE IS IN THE PROCESS OF IMPROVEMENT AND FIXING.
 CURRENTLY BAILEYS UPDATE HAS SOME ERRORS.
 IF THERE IS A MISTAKE OR ERROR IN THIS SCRIPT, PLEASE DELETE GROUPMETADATA!

 ### 📌 Pengenalan